 It’s one thing to engage outside suppliers and contractors to provide referrals.
 If you want to take requesting customer referrals to the next level, though, build yourself a referral program.

 A program like this provides anyone an opportunity to provide you with a customer referral.

 Just lay out what kinds of customers you are looking for, how you help, and then what incentive you offer to anyone who refers a customer.

-This type of program not only works with existing customers, but it is a great way for employees to get involved as well.
+This type of program not only works with existing customers but is a great way for employees to get involved as well.

-Having a formal referral program ensures that you don’t miss anyone when asking for a referral, and keeps the benefits of participating equal for anyone.
+Having a formal referral program ensures that you don’t miss anyone when asking for a referral, and benefits all that are participating equally.

 It’s pretty obvious to ask existing happy customers for a referral, but what about those companies that never become customers?

 In fact, you can ask for referrals from anyone, even if they haven’t become a customer.

 Often the idea of not working with you can make a potential customer feel guilty.
 A perfect way to take advantage of this is to ask for a referral.

 Here’s an example: